 |CHILD AND ADULT CARE FOOD PROGRAM

-To ensure compliance with the parameters established by federal entities, the AESAN offers technical support services and performs operational auditing and monitoring activities.
-Through these administrative functions, it ensures compliance with Federal and State regulations at the operational level, which includes school food authorities, Child Care Centers, Head Start centers, and charitable institutions.
-The Agency is directly attached to the Office of the Secretary of Education and has specialized personnel to service each program in order to ensure that all the sponsors and beneficiaries of the aforementioned programs fulfill their established purpose.
-This staff also includes monitors to attend to and directly supervise activities throughout the Island.
+This government entity provides technical support services and performs operational audit and monitoring activities.
+Through these administrative functions, it will ensure that federal and state regulations are complied with at the operational level.
+The State Agency is directly attached to the Office of the Secretary of Education and has specialized personnel, including nutritionists and food monitors, to attend to each program in order to ensure that all sponsors and beneficiaries of the aforementioned programs fulfill the established purpose.
+These staff report directly to the Puerto Rico Department of Education.

 Lourdes N. García Santiago, MBA, LND, CMGI